tokuhirom/http_json_exporter/README.md

 ## The spec of path label

-The 'path' label contains JSON path for.
+The 'path' label contains JSON path for the element.

 ## LICENSE